The way you use your time is the way you live your life.

-One of our Finding Time Tips elicited a great question from a subscriber the other day.
+One of our Finding Time Tips about how to get unstuck elicited a great question from a subscriber the other day.
 She asked for some examples to illustrate ways that the following tip and action step might play out in real life.
 I was intrigued by the question, and then realized that this would make a perfect blog post, too – so thank you on two counts, Bonnie!

 TIP